 Probably the second-fastest mode of transport other than a plane, trains will get you where you need to go as quickly as possible on land.
 There’s no traffic, and they’re generally running on a timely schedule with minimum stops along the way.
 You know exactly where you’re getting on and exactly where you’ll be getting off.
 Also, they usually have bathrooms included, which can be a huge plus on a long-haul ride.

 Because trains are usually the fastest mode of land travel, they’re also usually the most expensive.
 There are obviously all types of price options depending on your expected level of comfort and seat selection, but they are generally more expensive than buses.
 Also, because they don’t stop in many places, when you get on a train you’re on it for the long haul.
 In addition, trains are large and therefore have lots of people.
 This means that you should have your most precious belongings (passport, phone, wallet) on your person at all times to avoid the possibility of being pickpocketed.

 When to Opt for a Train

 Trains are a lovely middle ground between booking a pricey flight and riding a cheap bus.
 They’re a somewhat conservative budgetary option that doesn’t have to compromise comfort and speed for the money.
-If you have a week or two on your trip and a moderate budget, We’d suggest picking a train and saving a bit of time.
+If you have a week or two on your trip and a moderate budget, we suggest picking a train and saving a bit of time.

 When to Opt for a Bus

 There’s no way around it: seasickness is a real factor here.
-They can also be very overcrowded and occasionally sub-par on the cleanliness front.
+Boats can also be overcrowded and occasionally sub-par on the cleanliness front.
 Overall, with ferries, you get what you pay for.
 If you pay for a budget ferry, don’t expect any fancy accommodations.
 There are even ferries that only have hammocks as beds.